Skip to main content

 • optimization

-• “Performance seems very good to me; 4070 Ti at very high settings, no DLSS or FSR, 120+ fps at 1440p.
-Also, on Steam Deck, it runs really smoothly at 30-40 fps with very good implementation of FSR 2.
-Even in low settings, the game looks gorgeous without any blocky or blurry visuals.”
+• “Performance seems very good to me on a 4070ti with very high settings, no DLSS or FSR, achieving 120+ fps at 1440p.
+Also, on Steam Deck it runs really smooth with 30-40 fps and a very good implementation of FSR 2.
+Even in low settings, the game looks gorgeous without blocky or blurry visuals.”

-• “To try and balance my criticism somewhat; although I have only played a short time, the optimization seemed excellent.
+• “To balance criticism, although I played for a short time, optimization seemed excellent.
 I gradually cranked up the settings to maximum in 4K and was getting a consistent 60 fps (capped using FSR 2 on RTX 3080).”

 • music